 The Tropical Centre for Telehealth Practice and Research (TC-TPR) is the leading telehealth innovation and research organisation in North Queensland.

-Located within The Townsville Hospital and working closely with academic partners James Cook University and the Anton Briel Centre for Health Service Strengthening (Australian Institute of Tropical Health and Medicine), the TC-TPR is dedicated to advancing telehealth practice, training and research across Northern Queensland and Australia, in order to provide quality and safe patient centred care closer to home.
+Located within Townsville University Hospital and working closely with academic partners James Cook University and the Anton Briel Centre for Health Service Strengthening (Australian Institute of Tropical Health and Medicine), the TC-TPR is dedicated to advancing telehealth practice, training and research across Northern Queensland and Australia, in order to provide quality and safe patient centred care closer to home.

 Name: Prof Sabe Sabesan (Program Lead)

-Address: Townville Cancer Centre, The Townsville Hospital.
+Address: Townville Cancer Centre, Townsville University Hospital.